Kyushik/Udacity_SelfDrivingCar/Project4/README.md

 * If the number of non-zeros values in the region is less then `min_pixel`, then base points are not updated
 * Slide the window to the next region

-But there was `PROBELM` when I used sliding window.
+But there was `PROBLEM` when I used sliding window.

 **Problem**